To many kids, sharks are some of the coolest creatures in the ocean! At the top of many of those lists is the deadly great white shark.

 Ocean Activities For Kids

 If you want to make this into an educational experience come get our free printable shark worksheets.
-They’re great for younger kids who want to learn more about sharks.
+They’re great for younger students who want to learn more about sharks.
 With these printables, they’ll label the parts of a shark and learn about shark conservation!

 Want some more ocean-themed educational activities?
 Try out this ocean activities bundle!
 It’s loaded with over 60 pages of activities that can help kids practice handwriting, fine motor skills, letter recognition, and more.

 Looking for a fun and educational activity for your little one?
 Check out these color by number fish printables!
-These printables are perfect for helping kids to practice number recognition, while also working on their fine motor skills.
+These free printables are perfect for helping kids to practice number recognition, while also working on their fine motor skills.

 More Ocean Ideas